Kunlong1994/lab3/Lab-#4.md

 ### 2. Force Sensitive Sensor

 The [FSR](http://en.wikipedia.org/wiki/Force-Sensing_Resistor) changes resistance — in this case when pressure is applied to the FSR.
 Here's the [datasheet](http://www.sparkfun.com/datasheets/Sensors/Pressure/fsrguide.pdf).
-We'll use a voltage divider with a 27kOhm resistor, using the analog input with the previous potentiometer code.
+We'll use a voltage divider with a 22kOhm(originally 27kOhm but they are not avalible right now) resistor, using the analog input with the previous potentiometer code.

 [[images/forceResistor_schem.png]]